evoluteur/structured-filter/README.md

 ### fields (array)

-The list of fields (as an array of objects with id, label and type) to participate in the advanced search.
+The list of fields (as an array of objects with id, label and type) to participate in the query definition.
 Possible types are: text, boolean, number, date, time, and lov (list of values).

 ```javascript
 $("#myFilter").structFilter({